andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/fundamentals-of-callbacks-for-swift-developers.md

 In the case of the `UIAlertAction`, the `handler` will be the logic to handle the user's tapping on that specific alert button.

-In the case of the `present` call, Apple has given us the opportunity to &#8220;hook in&#8221; to the presentation event and know when it's complete, in case we need to perform additional logic at that moment.
+In the case of the `present` call, Apple has given us the opportunity to "hook in&#8221; to the presentation event and know when it's complete, in case we need to perform additional logic at that moment.

 <a name="urlsession" class="jump-target"></a>

 #### URLSession

-The world of HTTP is inherently asynchronous, so you'd expect to see some kind of pattern employed to deal with the &#8220;disconnectedness&#8221; of the start and finish of a process, such as making an HTTP request.
+The world of HTTP is inherently asynchronous, so you'd expect to see some kind of pattern employed to deal with the "disconnectedness&#8221; of the start and finish of a process, such as making an HTTP request.

 `URLSession` encapsulates certain HTTP actions, such as retrieving the contents of a URL, in instances called `URLSessionDataTask`.
 How does it communicate the fact that the HTTP request is complete, along with the data contained in the response?
 You guessed it: A callback.